A universal characterization of higher algebraic K-theory: Introduction

 Algebraic $K$-theory is a fundamental algebro-geometric invariant, capturing information in arithmetic, algebraic geometry, and topology.
 The algebraic $K$-theory of a ring encodes many of its classical number-theoretic invariants, such as its Picard and Brauer groups.
 More generally, the algebraic $K$-theory of a scheme encodes arithmetic information as well as information about its singularities.
 The extension of algebraic $K$-theory from classical algebraic objects to ring spectra and to derived schemes provides a connection to geometric topology; notably, Waldhausen's $A$-theory (i.e., the $K$-theory of the sphere spectrum) is essentially equivalent to stable pseudo-isotopy theory \cite{WaldA2}.

 The subject originated with Grothendieck's definition of $K_0$ (the ``Grothendieck group'') in the course of his work on the Riemann-Roch theorem.
-By construction, $K_0$ is the universal receptacle for Euler characteristics, i.e., functors $\phi$ from categories, equipped with a suitable notion of equivalence and extension, to abelian groups which send an equivalence $X \htp Y$ to the equality $\phi(X) = \phi(Y)$ and an extension
+By construction, $K_0$ is the universal receptacle for Euler characteristics, i.e. functions $\chi$ from the set of isomorphism classes of objects of a category $\C$ equipped with a suitable notion of ``equivalence'' and ``exact sequence'' to abelian groups which satisfy the relation